What happens during a cardioversion?

 How successful are cardioversions?

 Cardioversion doesn’t always restore normal heart rhythm.
 Sometimes it’s successful to start with, but then your abnormal heart rhythm could come back several days, weeks or even months later.
 If this happens, your doctor may want to repeat the cardioversion or they may consider another treatment for you.

 It’s natural to feel worried about having a heart treatment, but it often helps to talk about your feelings with someone close to you or with a healthcare professional.
-You can use the following ways to get support for the emotional effects of having a heart condition:
+You can use the following ways to get support for the emotional effects of having a heart and circulatory condition:

 - Talk to your GP about being referred for counselling or Cognitive Behavioural Therapy.

 - Call us on 0300 330 3311 to speak to one of our nurses on our Heart Helpline between 9am – 5pm, Monday to Friday.

 - Join our online community platform, HealthUnlocked.
 Members include those who have been affected by the same condition.

 Your donations help us fund vital research into the causes and treatment of heart and circulatory conditions, including the work of BHF Professor Barbara Casadei, who is pioneering work to improve our understanding of atrial fibrillation, the most common arrhythmia in the UK.